frovedis/frovedis/doc/manual/python/ml/random_forest_classifier.md

        \_ (2) Predict: 0 (100%)
        \_ (3) Predict: 1 (50%)

+This output will be visible on server side.
 It displays the random forest having maximum depth of 4 and total 10 decision trees.

+**No such output will be visible on client side.**

 __Return Value__
 It returns nothing.